uakfdotb/ghostpp/readme.txt

 If you want to be able to connect to battle.net:

 -> "game.dll" in your bot_war3path
--> "storm.dll" in your bot_war3path (Linux users note that GHost++ searches for this file in all lowercase) -> "war3.exe" in your bot_war3path
+-> "Storm.dll" in your bot_war3path
+-> "war3.exe" in your bot_war3path

 If you want GHost++ to automatically extract blizzard.j and common.j on startup (used when automatically calculating map values):